-It takes the resolve to commit to hundreds of hours of research… the work ethic to put one foot after the other to see, first-hand, what it is you’re investing in… and the seasoned eye of someone who’s “been there, done that” to separate the genius ideas from the crazy ideas.
+It takes resolve.
+You must commit to hundreds of hours of research… you must have the work ethic to put one foot after the other, to see first-hand what it is you are investing in… and you must have the seasoned eye of someone who’s “been there, done that” to separate the genius ideas from the crazy ideas.

-How on Earth was Jeff Bezos able to make Amazon into the trillion-dollar company it is today?
+How was Jeff Bezos able to make Amazon into the trillion-dollar company it is today?

 I’ll tell you what they didn’t do… they didn’t begin with the perfect idea of their product or company.
 They didn’t capture lightning in a bottle…